lokesh8772/Geo_obsidian_vault/Polity/Parliamentary committees.md

 	5. can not look into matters of Pub. undertakings, of which PAC is doing stuff
 6. lacks CAG assistance
 7. only check the estimates, once they are voted, so post mortem
-8. can not check all the budget estimates, only be able to do a portion in the whole yer
+8. can not check all the budget estimates, only be able to do a portion in the whole year
 9.
 #### Committee on public undertaking
 1. 1964(krishna menon committee)